SPARK Senior Health · Investment Book · Stage 3 of 6

 At 400 enrolled members · $3.36M documented CMS savings · Making Care Primary or ACCESS initiative

 At 400 enrolled members with documented outcomes, SPARK Senior Health demonstrates $3.36M/year in CMS savings ($8,400 × 400).
 This qualifies for a CMMI Innovation Award application — converting demonstrated savings into non-dilutive expansion capital.
 Application window: Month 18–24 post-launch.
 The CMMI pathway is a structural advantage of the fixed-clinic model: documented chronic disease outcomes (HTN control, HbA1c, readmission rates) are the evidence base CMS needs.
-CMMI funding further strengthens the self-sustaining Year 3 thesis.
+CMMI funding supplements an already self-sustaining model — the portfolio reaches EBITDA positive in Year 2 without it.

 Stage 3 · Financial Model · Section 3.6